DNA-encoded chemical library: History

 The beginning of the millennium saw the introduction of several independent developments in DEL technology.
 These technologies can be classified under two general categories: non-evolution-based and evolution-based DEL technologies capable of molecular evolution.
 The first category benefits from the ability to use off the shelf reagents and therefore enables rather straightforward library generation.
 Hits can be identified by DNA sequencing, however DNA translation and therefore molecular evolution is not feasible by these methods.
-The split and pool approaches developed by researchers at Praecis Pharmaceuticals (now owned by GlaxoSmithKline), Nuevolution (Copenhagen, Denmark) and ESAC technology developed in the laboratory of Prof D. Neri (Institute of Pharmaceutical Science, Zurich, Switzerland) fall under this category.
+The split and pool approaches developed by researchers at Praecis Pharmaceuticals (now owned by GlaxoSmithKline), Nuevolution (Copenhagen, Denmark) and encoded self- assembled chemical (ESAC) technology developed in the laboratory of Prof D. Neri (Institute of Pharmaceutical Science, Zurich, Switzerland) fall under this category.
 ESAC technology sets itself apart being a combinatorial self-assembling approach which resembles fragment based hit discovery (Fig 1b).
 Here DNA annealing enables discrete building block combinations to be sampled, but no chemical reaction takes place between them.

 Examples of evolution-based DEL technologies are DNA-routing developed by Prof. D.R.
 Halpin and Prof. P.B.
 Harbury (Stanford University, Stanford, CA), DNA-templated synthesis developed by Prof. D. Liu (Harvard University, Cambridge, MA) and commercialized by Ensemble Therapeutics (Cambridge, MA) and YoctoReactor technology. developed and commercialized by Vipergen (Copenhagen, Denmark).
 These technologies are described in further detail below.
 DNA-templated synthesis and YoctoReactor technology require the prior conjugation of chemical building blocks (BB) to a DNA oligonucleotide tag before library assembly, therefore more upfront work is required before library assembly.
 Furthermore, the DNA tagged BBs enable the generation of a genetic code for synthesized compounds and artificial translation of the genetic code is possible: That is the BB's can be recalled by the PCR-amplified genetic code, and the library compounds can be regenerated.
 This, in turn, enables the principle of Darwinian natural selection and evolution to be applied to small molecule selection in direct analogy to biological display systems; through rounds of selection, amplification and translation.